microsoft/azure-function-flex-open-ai/docs/workshop.md

 A loader will appear on the Status Bar (at the bottom) to indicate that the upload is in progress.
 Wait for the request to finish then make sure the audio file was uploaded to the `audios` container which you have checked at the beginning.

-The following sample audio files are provided in the workshop, so feel free to retry testing the uploader function with another file by updating the `audioupload.http` file:
+The following sample audio files are provided in the workshop in the `assets`/`audios` folder, so feel free to retry testing the uploader function with another file by updating the `audioupload.http` file:

 - [Azure Functions](assets/audios/AzureFunctions.wav)
 - [Microsoft AI](assets/audios/MicrosoftAI.wav)